 When sauteing, you should be able to see the bottom of the pan between the pieces of food.
 Too much food will lower the temperature of the pan, creating too much steam.
 This means that you won’t get good browning on the food.
 It’s also important to have the ingredients free of water as much as possible before sauteing and also make sure that the pan is good and hot.

 When braising vegetables or meat, take them out when it’s done and reduce the sauce a bit more before serving.
-This enhances the flavour of the sauce greatly and when using delicious chicken products like Bairaha’s, you get the added advantage of getting even more wholesome flavours.
+This enhances the flavor of the sauce greatly and when using delicious chicken products like Bairaha’s, you get the added advantage of getting even more wholesome flavors.
 When deglazing a pan, make sure you reduce the added liquid by boiling over high heat.
-Reduce homemade stocks before use as will to get a more concentrated flavour.
+Reduce homemade stocks before use as well to get a more concentrated flavor.

 7- Bake tart and pie crusts for longer for better results